 The next move was VAT, which is now virtually complete whereby all VAT Registered Businesses are required to supply information through the MTD system, which gives HMRC access to more information than would have been available when just completing the “9 boxes”.

 The next step which has been confirmed for Self Assessment will require every sole trader / landlord to file quarterly to HMRC via MTD.
-This is currently being tested, but will become a requirement from 6 April 2023.
+This is currently being tested, but will become a requirement from 6 April 2024 (Originally 6 April 2023).
 This is a huge change for individuals, who have typically been able to keep their records in any way, ranging from full bookkeeping system through to spreadsheets through to loose receipts that they give to their accountant once a year.

 Now this will all change, as quarterly reporting through an MTD portal will mean that even the smallest businesses will need to keep proper accounting records to comply with the quarterly reporting requirement.